Skip to content

 Here is something the headlines miss.
 When large contracts get cancelled, agencies do not stop needing those services.
 In previous cost-cutting cycles, agencies have typically re-awarded a significant portion of cancelled contracts within 12 to 18 months, as the underlying needs remained.

-When agencies break large cancelled contracts into smaller pieces, those smaller pieces are more likely to qualify for small business set-asides per SBA size standards.
+When agencies break large cancelled contracts into smaller pieces, those smaller pieces are more likely to fall within SBA size standards and to trigger the FAR 19.502-2 Rule of Two analysis (which requires set-aside above the SAT when at least two small offerors are expected at fair market prices).
 The disruption can actually create more entry points for new contractors.

 The Real Risk: SBA Staffing